achamian/think-center/README.md

 ## Philosophy

+This framework builds on the principles in the [Human-LLM Pairing Manifesto](https://github.com/achamian/human-llm-pairing-manifesto) - treating LLMs as thought partners, not task executors.

-Read the [manifesto](manifesto.md) for the deeper theory behind cognitive orchestration.
+Read the local [manifesto](manifesto.md) for the deeper theory behind cognitive orchestration.

 ## Contributing